edgelesssys/constellation/docs/versioned_docs/version-2.2/getting-started/first-steps.md

     :::caution

-    Initialization on **Azure** might be slow and might take up to 60 minutes to initialize all Kubernetes nodes.
-We're already working with Microsoft to resolve the issue.
-The stability of already initialized clusters isn't affected.
+    In this release of Constellation, initialization on **Azure** might be slow and might take up to 60 minutes to initialize all Kubernetes nodes.
+This has been fixed in v2.4.

     :::